isomerpages/moe-sthildassec/pages/2023 Sec 1 Registration.md

 Please refer to the letter for information on Sec 1 Orientation, The Hildan Torch and Sec 1 Parent Engagement.

-For more details on how to register, please visit our microsite at [https://go.gov.sg/shss-sec1-regn](https://go.gov.sg/shss-sec1-regn)
+For more details on how to complete the online registration, please visit our microsite at [https://go.gov.sg/shss-sec1-regn](https://go.gov.sg/shss-sec1-regn)

+(Note: Online registration can only be completed after 5pm).

 More information on S1 Posting and S1-IS are available at MOE’s S1 Posting website at www.moe.gov.sg/s1-posting and in the information booklet “Choosing Your Secondary Schools” distributed to Primary 6 students.